10 Simple Ways to Adapt a Climate-Friendly Lifestyle

 The Earth’s changing.
 So why aren't we?

-If Africa is already feeling the weight of a problem it didn’t create, what can we do — here, now — to cope, to thrive, to reclaim control over our future?
-That’s where adaptation comes in.
+If Africa, responsible for only 4% of global carbon emissions (about 1.45 billion tonnes), is already bearing the heavy impacts of climate change, what actions can we take now to cope, to thrive, and to reclaim control over our future?

 It’s not just about surviving the floods, the droughts, and the heatwaves — it’s about learning to live differently so we can still flourish, no matter what the climate throws at us.

-Here are 10 powerful, practical ways to start being part of the solution — not the emissions.
+Here are 10 powerful and practical ways to start being part of the solution — not the emissions.

 Much of our electricity and heat is powered by coal, oil, and gas.
 Use less energy by reducing your heating and cooling use, switching to LED light bulbs and energy-efficient electric appliances, washing your laundry with cold water, or hanging things to dry instead of using a dryer.
 Get more energy tips for your home here.